Allied Democratic Forces insurgency: 2013

-December

-On 14 December 2013, 13 people were killed, in the aftermath of an ADF attack on the Musuku village, Uganda.
-On 15 December 2013, ADF killed eight people in the Biangolo village, Uganda.
-On 25 December 2013, ADF rebels attacked the city of Kamango, DRC.
-Over 50 civilians were killed and many buildings were burnt down.
+On 14 December, thirteen people were killed, in the aftermath of an ADF attack on the Musuku village, Uganda.
+On 15 December, ADF killed eight people in the Biangolo village, Uganda.
+On the 25th, ADF rebels attacked the city of Kamango, DRC.
+Over fifty civilians were killed and many buildings were burnt down.
 The city was retaken by the Congolese army the following day.
-On 29 December 2013, ADF rebels launched another attack on the city of Kamango.
+On the 29th, ADF launched another attack on the city of Kamango.
 The ADF militants beheaded 21 civilians and urged the residents of the city to flee to Uganda.

 2014

-January
+A report by New York University in September 2017 found that Congolese army commanders orchastrated massacres in Beni from 2014 to 2016.
+It cited multiple witnesses saying that army commanders, including the former top general in the zone, supported and in some cases organized the killings.
+Sources told it that during some massacres, soldiers secured the perimeter so that victims could not escape.
+It stated that the first massacres were orchestrated in 2013 by former leaders of the rebel group Popular Congolese Army (APC), which fought in the Second Congo War to create a new rebellion and undermine confidence in the central government of DRC.
+The report found these rebels were working with ADF.
+However, when the massacres began, the army commanders co-opted many of the networks of the local militias to weaken their rivals.